Sri Lanka lost era recalled by British graves

 He has many stories of those buried here - unfortunate men killed by elephants, even one impaled on a stake by accident.

 Under the most imposing grave of all - a fluted column - lies a colonial ruler, Sir John D'Oyly.

-In an act of British cunning, he persuaded Sinhalese chieftains to make him their ruler, ousting the unpopular and violent last king of Kandy who had held out against British rule.'First hippy of England'
+In an act of British cunning, he persuaded Sinhalese chieftains to make him their ruler, ousting the unpopular and violent last king of Kandy who had held out against British rule.